Welcome to this section of the website that deals with Provisional Licence applications.

 Your Provisional licence does not expire until your 70th Birthday.

-However, you have to renew your photo part of your licence every 10 years, so your photo can be updated.
+However, you have to renew your licence every 10 years, so your photo can be updated.

 Get your first provisional driving licence for a moped, motorbike or car from DVLA online.
 If you have not held a driving licence before you must complete a D1 Application for an ordinary driving licence.